User Guide Cancel

 The zoom direction can be inverted in the Preferences.

-Designer works with Image-Based lighting by default.
-A high-dynamic range bitmap is used to render diffuse and specular lighting.
-You can rotate this light-environment around your 3D object, or you can load either preset, or custom HDR light environments.
-Please note that your HDR images need to be spherical layout, and ideally are 32-bit .hdr format.
+You can rotate this environment around your 3D object, or you can load either preset, or custom HDR light environments.
+Please note that your HDR images shoud use an equirectangular projection and have a precision of 32-bit floating point.

-To use a preset HDR light environment, click the HDRI Environments section of the 3D View category in the Library Window, and then drag and drop any of the icons to the 3D view.
+To use a preset HDR light environment, click the HDRI environments section of the 3D View category in the Library, and then drag and drop any of the icons to the 3D view.

 To use your own, custom HDR light environment, import an HDR image by dragging and dropping the file into a package in the Explorer Window (Link the file when prompted).
 Then drag and drop the resource, choose Latitude/Longtitude Panorama as the target.